BYU-Idaho values suggestions and ideas that can improve the university.

-Read the following words of Elder M. Russell Ballard to your speaking partner.
+Read the following portion of President Dieter F. Uchtdorf's October 2009 General Conference talk to your speaking partner.
+The first principle in this talk is about "Work".
 Read one time through and discuss pronunciation, unfamiliar phrases, or vocabulary words.
-Read another time through and discuss the advantages of the Internet.
+Read another time through and discuss the principle of work.